China eases controls, shows no sign of end of 'zero COVID' - ExBulletin

 Forecasters say the struggling economy, already under pressure from weak demand for Chinese exports and a government crackdown on debt in the real estate sector, could shrink this quarter.

 Regulators have responded by freeing up more money for loans and trying to encourage private investment in infrastructure projects.
-They eased some financial controls on property developers to reverse a slump in one of China’s biggest industries.
+They eased some financial controls on property developers to reverse a crisis in one of China’s biggest sectors.

-Policymakers are focusing their efforts on stimulating growth, Eurasia Group analysts said in a report.
-However, even if China’s transition away from a strict zero-COVID policy is more decisive and accelerated, reaching public health milestones like increased vaccination of the elderly will take months.

-On Monday, the government reported 30,014 new cases, including 25,696 without symptoms.
-That was down from last week’s daily high above 40,000, but still close to record daily highs for China.
+On Monday, the government reported 30,014 new cases of coronavirus, including 25,696 without symptoms.
+That was down from last week’s daily peak of over 40,000, but still close to record daily highs for China.

-The Xi government presented zero COVID as proof of the superiority of the Chinese system over the United States and Western countries.
+The Xi government has presented zero COVID as proof of the superiority of the Chinese system over that of the United States and Western countries.
 The official death toll in China stands at 5,235 since the start of the pandemic, compared to 1.1 million in the United States.

 |